A Texting Hat

 Lesson Objectives

-• Grammar: Students will learn and practice the present continuous tense to talk about ongoing actions related to technology use.
+• Grammar: Students will delve into the present continuous tense to discuss ongoing actions and habits related to technology use, such as "I am texting while watching TV" or "She is always checking her email."

-• Speaking: Students will discuss technology addiction and its impacts, using the present continuous tense to describe current habits.
+• Speaking: Participants will engage in discussions about their own technology use and its effects on daily life, employing the present continuous tense to articulate their current technology-related behaviors.

 Video